aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 Boolean|false

-In the case of the `log` value has `true`, The log which has a list of file when generating style guide will be outputted to your console.
+List of generated files will be displayed to console when this `log` is true.

 ## color_palette: (optional)
 Type|Default